alwasa0b/speed-trading-server/README.md

 # speed-trading-server
-Quick and dirty UI to trade on robinhood.
+Quick and dirty UI to trade on Robinhood.

 # Credits
 This application uses Open Source components.
 You can find the source code of their open source projects along with license information below.
 We acknowledge and are grateful to these developers for their contributions to open source.